AaronArredondo3/SD-U3-ThriftStoreProject_Student/project_instructions.md

 ---
 # Project Requirements
-1. Create 3 different Stores in 3 different states.
+1. Create 3 different Stores in 3 different states. - Done
-2. Create at least 3 items with the same upc.
+2. Create at least 3 items with the same upc. - Done
-   1. One store should be holding these three different items.
+   1. One store should be holding these three different items. -Done
-3. Create at least 2 items with more than 1 as their quantity.
+3. Create at least 2 items with more than 1 as their quantity.- Done
-4. Stock each store with at least 3 items each.
+4. Stock each store with at least 3 items each. -done
-5. Sell at least 1 item from each store.
+5. Sell at least 1 item from each store.- Done